Welcome to my Math Course!

 The live class gets you started, and then we provide you with the materials (step by step instructional videos, worksheets, handouts, homework, workbooks, games, puzzles, activities, math labs, tests, quizzes and review sessions) that will expand and support their learning as they do the work outside of the live class.

-Students must continue after the live class is over to expand and learn on their own.
+Students continue after the live classes to study on their own.
 You decide how much time spend on math is appropriate for your student, it will be different for each student.
-Some are ready for more and others have had enough after 15 minutes.
+(Some are ready for more and others have had enough after 15 minutes.)

 Step 3: Do the Work